izgzhen/iris-coq/ProofMode.md

 Separating logic specific tactics
 ---------------------------------

-- `iFrame (t1 .. tn) "H0 ...
-Hn"` : cancel the Coq terms (or Coq hypotheses)
-  `t1 ... tn` and Iris hypotheses `H0 ...
-Hn` in the goal.
-Apart from hypotheses, the following symbols can be used:
+- `iFrame (t1 .. tn) "selpat"` : cancel the Coq terms (or Coq hypotheses) `t1 ... tn` and Iris hypotheses given by `selpat` in the goal.
+The constructs of the selection pattern have the following meaning:

   + `%` : repeatedly frame hypotheses from the Coq context.
   + `#` : repeatedly frame hypotheses from the persistent context.